shashanksal/node-react-scaffold/README.md

-FrontDesk Logger
+Node React Scaffold
 =============================

 Initial Commit.

-## What is FrontDesk Logger? ##
+## What is Node React Scaffold? ##

-* FrontDesk Logger is the application developed for ITIC Front Desk Team to be able to log and monitor the footfall at the testing centre.
+* Node React Scaffold is a scoffold/ bolierplate code for a Nodejs/ Expressjs Server and React Client.
 * v0.0.0

 ## Tech Stack ##

 * Nodejs v10.19.0
-* ReactJs / VueJs
+* ReactJs
-* OpenCRX

 ## Code Style guidelines ##